onur-CK/Food-Finder/README.md

 **As a user I want to**

 - be able to check the instructions when first loading the programm
-- check the instructions of the game in short and simple text
+- check the instructions of the app in short and simple text
 - be informed if my data input is not valid
 - be able to restart the app or not when after it's finished
 - be able to see several food subcategories as options